adamant/adamant.tools.compiler.bootstrap/README.md

 10. Overload functions on # params
 11. Overload functions on types

+## Cleanup Tasks

+* Remove the deprecated `Match` and `MatchInto` classes.

 ## Conventions

-Unit tests are in projects named `UnitTests.*`.
+* Unit tests are in projects named `UnitTests.*`.
 This way, it is not inconsistent when further namespaces are nested inside them.
 If `UnitTests` were at the end of the name, then many namespaces would have it at the end, while nested ones would have it in the middle.
+* Reshaper nullability attributes are used to help find issues with null handling.
+Occasionally, the inference is incorrect because framework calls aren't correctly annotated.
+In such cases, the `AssertNotNull()` extension method is used.
+All methods taking non-null arguments should use `Requires.NotNull()` to enforce this.
+This is not necessary on values passed only to the base class constructor as the base constructor is responsible for checking.
+This null handling helps to support correct by construction and to flag errors as close to their source as possible.